jackhenderson101/jackhenderson101.github.io/_projects/2021-time-synchronisation.md

 ---
-title: "Clock Synchronisation over Wifi Networks"
+title: "Clock Synchronisation over Wi-Fi Networks"
 collection: projects
 permalink: /projects/time-synchronisation
 date: 2021-06-11
 venue: "PhD Research"
 ---

-In this report, I will be discussing clock synchronisation, why we need it, how I implemented it, and some potential issues when synchronising over Wifi networks.
+In this report, I will be discussing clock synchronisation, why we need it, how I implemented it, and some potential issues when synchronising over Wi-Fi networks.

 # Introduction

 During the course of my PhD research I needed to collect some experimental data to verify and validate the [multi-robot collaborative localisation algorithms](/publication/2020-thesis-proposal-review) I was developing.
-In the lab, we have a number of UGVs (Unmanned Ground Vehicles) as well as several UAVs (Unmanned Aerial Vehicles) each equipped with IMU (Inertial Measurment Unit), UWB (Ultrawide Band), and cameras.
+In the lab, we have a number of UGVs (Unmanned Ground Vehicles) as well as several UAVs (Unmanned Aerial Vehicles) each equipped with IMU (Inertial Measurement Unit), UWB (Ultra Wide-band), and cameras.

 ![image](/images/time_synchronisation/quad.jpg){:width="48%"} ![image](/images/time_synchronisation/jackal.jpg){:width="48%"}
 *The UAV and UGV used for experimental work*

 To create a dataset to test the algorithms, we needed to drive/fly all the vehicles around in the same space at the same time and then collect the sensor data from each vehicle.
-Each vehicle's onboard computer is running ROS, the Robot Operating System, which provides a standardised way to manage all of the different sensors and processing systems.
+Each vehicle's onboard computer is running ROS, the Robot Operating System, which provides a standardised way to manage all the different sensors and processing systems.
 We also have a VICON motion capture system in the lab which provides us with the ground-truth position information for each vehicle.

 # Why we need to synchronise clocks